ualberta-mueller-group/MCGS/README.md

 ./MCGS "[clobber_1xn] XOXOXO {B, W}"
 ```

 For details about using `./MCGS`, see `./MCGS --help`.
+Some command line arguments are meant to be used together, and will have no effect when they aren't.
+This is detailed in the `--help` output, and may change in future versions.

 For a full description of input syntax, see [input/info.test](input/info.test).

 ### Using the Testing Framework
 Included is a testing framework which is used to generate, compare, and analyze performance and correctness data from MCGS.
 Running:
 ```
 ./MCGS --run-tests
 ```
-will run all `.test` files in the `test/input/autotests` directory, outputting performance and correctness data to `out.csv`, with one row of data per game sum.
+will run all `.test` files in the `input/autotests` directory, outputting performance and correctness data to `out.csv`, with one row of data per game sum.
 Then, running:
 ```
 python3 create-table.py out.csv -o table.html
 ```